TritonDataCenter/manta/docs/manta-ops.md

    time you run it, so you may want to run it in a screen seesion.
 It's idempotent.

+   A common failure mode for those without quite fast internet links is a failure to import the "manta-marlin" image.
+The manta-marlin image is the multi-GB image that is used for zones in which Manta compute jobs run.
+   See the "Workaround for manta-marlin image import failure" section below.

 7. Inside the manta deployment zone, deploy Manta.

     a.
 In COAL, just run `manta-deploy-coal`.
 This step is idempotent.